BrightcoveOS/evaporate-brightcove/src/components/README.md

 This component is a container for the other components.
 It can have child components to added to it, or removed from it.

+### Error

+Displays errors related to the `createVideoEnpoint` or other problems not specific to the upload of one video.
+Initially hidden.

+### Preview

+Shows the video uploaded (if possible) when clicked on by the user.
+By default this is an overlay div that is initially empty and hidden.

 ### Landing